AVSystem/developer-zone/docs/Demo_Projects/Tracking_tutorial.md

 ### Compile the demo project

 0. Connect the Thingy:91 board to a USB port of your machine.
-0. Set West manifest path to `Anjay-zephyr-client/demo`, manifest file to `west-nrf.yml`, and run `west update`:
+0. Set West manifest path to `Anjay-zephyr-client/demo`, manifest file to `west-nrf.yml`, and run `west update` using the following commands:

     ```
     west config manifest.path Anjay-zephyr-client/demo